 A product manager is a professional role responsible for the development of products for an organization, known as the practice of product management.
-Product managers own the business strategy behind a product, specify its functional requirements, and generally manage the launch of features.
+Product managers own the business strategy behind a product, specify its functional requirements, and generally manage the launch of features and customer feedback.
 They coordinate work done by many other people such as software engineers, data scientists, and product designers and are ultimately responsible for the product's success.

 The term is often confused with other similar roles, such as:

 - Project manager: Performs all activities related to schedule and resource management.

 - Program Manager: Also known as Technical Program Manager and performs activities related to schedule, resource, and cross-functional execution.